Certificate in Art of Spiritual Direction

 Please note: this program has an in-person option at the St. Joseph Center campus.
 Proof of vaccination and booster for COVID-19 and/or masks may be required.

-Classes meet once a month on Saturdays during the Fall, Spring and Summer semesters, 9 a.m.-4 p.m.
+Classes meet once a month on Saturdays during the Fall, Spring and Summer semesters of the 2022-2023 academic year, 9 a.m.-4 p.m.
 Pacific:

 - September 10, 2022